 The Oxford AHSN has a good working relationship with the NIHR Thames Valley and South Midlands Clinical Research Network, the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) Oxford and others including regional clinical trials units and biomedical research centres, to support research, share information and opportunities, increase recruitment to trials, facilitate adoption of innovation, create coherent research platforms for partners and cut costs.

 We aim to create an environment where every clinical encounter can contribute to research.

-Chaired by Stuart Bell, Chief Executive of Oxford Health NHS Foundation Trust, and led by Prof Gary Ford, Chief Executive of the Oxford AHSN, the R&D group comprises representatives from universities, NHS trusts and related bodies in the Oxford AHSN region.
+Chaired by Joe Harrison, Chief Executive of Milton Keynes University Hospital NHS Foundation Trust, and led by Prof Gary Ford, Chief Executive of the Oxford AHSN, the R&D group comprises representatives from universities, NHS trusts and related bodies in the Oxford AHSN region.